Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/01/x509-certificates-on-windows-server-2003.md

 WinHttpCertCfg.exe -l -c LOCAL_MACHINE\MY -s "IssuedToName"
 ```

-## Grant access to “Network Service”
+## Grant access to "Network Service"

 The following command will grant permission for Network Service to access the private key of the certificate.
-Even though you’ll see the user with a space, be careful not to place a space inbetween Network and Service.
+Even though you'll see the user with a space, be careful not to place a space in between Network and Service.

 ```powershell
 WinHttpCertCfg.exe -g -c LOCAL_MACHINE\MY -s "IssuedToName" -a "NetworkService"